esther615kim/js-algorithm-basecamp/README.md

 ## Goals ✨

-- set up my own data base to mprove your data structure and algorithm skills
+- set up my own data base to improve your data structure and algorithm skills

-- not aim to solve all the given questions.
+- not aim to solve all the given questions

 ## Algorithm basecamp means...

-- reference notes built up with what I've studied to tackle algorithm and data base quetions.
+- reference notes built up with what I've studied to tackle algorithm and data base quetions
 ---

 ### Weekly WIL🖋